pensjonatus/flash-fiction/blog/strictly-speaking.md

 ---
-title: 'Strictly Speaking'
+title: Strictly Speaking
 date: '2015-10-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, how are you doing?" said the guy at the bar.
 He was kind of handsome, but